 Yes.
-Univ 100 is a requirement for all first time freshmen and first time transfers with less than 30 semester hours.
+Univ 100 is a requirement for all first-time freshmen and first-time transfers with fewer than 30 semester hours.
 It is a great way to meet some of your fellow students.

 - Do I receive a grade for Univ 100?

 Yes.
 You will receive a letter grade for the class.
 Attendance and class participation are a big part of your grade and you must successfully complete the course prior to graduation.

 - Does Univ 100 count towards my GPA hours?

 Yes.
 Univ 100 is worth one credit hour.